Wolfbatcat/ao3-userscripts/documentation/Advanced Blocker.md

 # AO3: Advanced Blocker

 Block works on AO3 based on tags, authors, titles, word counts, and more.
-Filter by completion status, language, reading time, and primary pairings.
+Filter by completion status, language, last update, and primary pairings.
 Customize what you see—or don't see.

 <img src="https://raw.githubusercontent.com/Wolfbatcat/ao3-userscripts/refs/heads/main/images/image_advanced-blocker-2.png" width="600" alt="Advanced Blocker in action">
 ---